 Each week, he breaks down the plays that are succeeding or failing for FFL teams.

-her good manners and impeccable appearance on a weekly basis after Monday Night Football.
-I only wish that I was able to hold
+at her good manners and impeccable appearance on a weekly basis after Monday Night Football.
+I only wish that I was able to

-on to my job as a sideline reporter, but I feel honored to have once worked the same beat as Jackie.
-I am still mad at her
+hold on to my job as a sideline reporter, but I feel honored to have once worked the same beat as Jackie.
+I am still mad at

-for stealing that Maxim cover shoot I was looking forward to, but if she tells me the names of her personal trainer and hair
+her for stealing that Maxim cover shoot I was looking forward to, but if she tells me the names of her personal trainer and

 Bob Dayton's illegitimate son, Ricardo will return in 2002 as the FFL Tonight's other sideline reporter.

 While Jackie Zieger has been known to throw softball questions, Ricardo approaches his job with the upfront style of a Mike

 Wallacesque investigative reporter.
 He tries to be upfront, and is unafraid to ask FFL coaches and players the questions that

 need to be asked.
 Though he often leaves games with full-limb bruises and/or broken appendages because of this, his fans appreciate